 What is an Internship?

+Not all internships are publicized!
 Some students will find it necessary to create their own internship by directly contacting employers of interest.
-"Creating" one's own internship is an especially good option for students who return to hometowns outside the Western North Carolina area.
-Contact the Career Center if you need assistance in preparing a resume and approaching potential internship sponsors.
+Internships may also be found by using your network: LinkedIn, personal contacts, faculty, advisors and Career Center staff.
+Contact the Career Center if you need assistance in preparing a resume and approaching potential internship sites.

 Course Credit for Internships

 Many departments offer internship programs for course credit.
 If you are considering an internship, consult your academic advisor or your department’s Internship Faculty to see how it fits with your course of study.
 Current internship courses are listed here.
 If your major is undeclared, you are seeking a second internship, or your department doesn't currently offer for-credit internships, the Career Center offers a 3-credit course: IST 325, "Internship - Exploring Career Choices."
 Remember, internships will need to be pre-approved before registering for most of these courses.
 For example, many spring internship proposals will need to be approved by October, and fall internships will need approval in March.
 Plan ahead!

 Career Center Internship Course - IST 325